Partonic collinear structure by quantum computing

-One of the major difficulties to directly compute the PDFs by the classical lattice simulation roots in the evaluation of the real-time light-like correlation in Eq.~({\ref{eq:pdf}}).
-In this work, we will manifest how the correlation can be realized on a quantum computer in polynomial time.
+One of the major difficulties to directly compute the PDFs by classical lattice simulations is rooted in the evaluation of the real-time lightlike correlators in Eq.~({\ref{eq:pdf}}).
+In this work, we will manifest how the time-dependent correlators can be computed on a quantum computer in polynomial time.